 - Bears Are Bad News: The bear on the forked road will kill you if you try to walk toward it.

 - Darkness Equals Death: Attempting to move around in the dark results in instant death.
-In reference to Zork (where that will get you eaten by a grue) and Colossal Cave (where it will cause you to trip and fall into a pit, breaking every bone in your body), walking around in the dark in Dunnet will cause you to trip over a grue and fall into a pit, breaking every bone in your body.
+In reference to Zork (where that will get you eaten by a grue) and Colossal Cave (where it will cause you to trip and fall into a pit, breaking every bone in your body), in Dunnet, you trip over a grue and fall into a pit, breaking every bone in your body.

 - God Mode: If you beat the game, it will tell you the wizard password, which you can use on the computer to change variables in the game, e.g. changing your current room or the contents of your inventory.